NigelOToole/pixel-borders/README.md

 ### Import

-After installation you can import it into your SASS files with the statement below.
+After installation you can import it into your Sass files with the statement below.

 ```scss
 @import "node_modules/pixel-borders/src/styles/pixel-borders.scss";